dat3Cph/material/flow1/jpa/week3/JpaProject.md

 - [OPT-1] 100 % CRUD coverage for all entities
 - [OPT-2] 100 % test coverage of DAO classes.
 - [OPT-3]

+### README.md

+The Readme.md file must contain the following:

+- [R-3] A description of your business idea
+- [R-3] An Domain Model of your business idea
+- [R-3] An EE-diagram of your database
+- [R-3] A group description of your group work and how you have collaborated (GIT, Trello, Discord, who did what, etc.)
+- [R-3] All technical requirements listed above under Project Requirements

 ### Hand-in
 The project must be handed in on [Moodle as a link to a git-repo](https://cphbusiness.mrooms.net/mod/assign/view.php?id=621503) containing the full source code incl. unit tests.
 Latest Thursday before midnight.